AbdelftahZowail/Quickly/README.md

 ## What is Quickly?

-**Quickly is a free, open-source cold email platform you self-host with a single Docker command.** It gives sales teams, agencies, and indie hackers the same multi-inbox sequencing, AI reply classification, and campaign analytics as tools like Instantly and Smartlead — with no monthly fees, no per-seat pricing, and no lead data leaving your server.
+**Quickly is a free, open-source cold email platform designed to be extremely simple and purpose-built for cold outreach.** It gives sales teams, agencies, and indie hackers the same multi-inbox sequencing, AI reply classification, and campaign analytics you expect from tools like Instantly, Smartlead, and Lemlist — but self-hosted on your own infrastructure.

+Emails are sent through **Google and Microsoft’s official APIs using OAuth 2.0**, meaning your campaigns use **Gmail and Microsoft 365's own sending infrastructure and IP reputation** rather than shared SMTP servers.
+The result is deliverability that matches — and often exceeds — traditional SaaS cold email tools.

+Quickly focuses on doing **cold email extremely well**, without unnecessary complexity.
+If you've used Instantly, Smartlead, or Lemlist before, you'll feel immediately at home.

 ```bash
 # Get up and running in under 5 minutes